david-hill/rhosp17/my-overcloud/deployment/README.rst

  * config_settings: This section contains service specific hiera data can be used to generate config files for each service.
-This data is ultimately processed via the container-puppet.py tool which generates config files for each service according to the settings here.
+This data is ultimately processed via the container_puppet_config module in tripleo-ansible which generates config files for each service according to the settings here.

  * kolla_config: Contains YAML that represents how to map config files into the kolla container.
 This config file is typically mapped into the container itself at the /var/lib/kolla/config_files/config.json location and drives how kolla's external config mechanisms work.

- * docker_config: Data that is passed to paunch tool to configure a container, or step of containers at each step.
+ * docker_config: Data that is passed to tripleo_container_manage role to configure a container, or step of containers at each step.
 See the available steps documented below which are implemented by TripleO's cluster deployment architecture.
 If you want the tasks executed only once for the bootstrap